ff-kbu/supernode-cgi/README.md

 lib/radvmonitor
 ---------------
 Uses radvdump to monitor used prefix.

-Prefixes are written to a json-file, configured in the scripts source code
+Prefixes are written to a json-file, configured in the script's source code

 <code>
 	 ./lib/radvmonitor /usr/sbin/radvdump
 </code>